kchardon/YPPOG_project_M1/README.md

 - Location: Geographic location of the player.
 - GameGenre: Genre of the game the player is engaged in.
 - PlayTimeHours: Average hours spent playing per session.
-- InGamePurchases: Indicates whether the player makes in-game purchases (0 = No, 1 = Yes).
+- InGamePurchases: Indicates whether the player makes in-game purchases.
 - GameDifficulty: Difficulty level of the game.
 - SessionsPerWeek: Number of gaming sessions per week.
 - AvgSessionDurationMinutes: Average duration of each gaming session in minutes.
 - PlayerLevel: Current level of the player in the game.
 - AchievementsUnlocked: Number of achievements unlocked by the player.
-- EngagementLevel: Categorized engagement level reflecting player retention ('High', 'Medium', 'Low').
+- EngagementLevel: Categorized engagement level reflecting player retention.

 ### Approach